hack4impact-upenn/gap-whistleblower-db/docs/models.md

 `role_id` is the id of the role the user is.
 It is a foreign key and relates to the id's in the Role collection.
-By default the general user is role.id = 1, and role.id = 2 is the admin.
+By default the general user is role.id=1, and role.id=2 is the admin.
 Also note that we refer to the Role collection with 'roles' rather than the assigned backref 'role' since we are referring to an individual column.